tsipkens/atems/README.md

 tools.write_excel(Aggs, fname);
 ```

 to be analyzed in other software and languages, where `fname` is the filename of the file to write to.

 The `Aggs` structure can also be visualized as an overlay on top of the TEM image using

 ```Matlab
 figure(1);
 tools.imshow_agg(Aggs);
 ```

 The resultant image highlights pixels that are part of the aggregate, and plots a circle that corresponds to the radius of gyration.
-This output is similar to that shown in images above for the *k*-means and the manual slider methods above.
+This output is similar to that shown the image in the header of this README.

 ### Determining the primary particle size